We had such a fun, interactive experience at the Maine State Aquarium in Boothbay Harbor on our trip to Maine — a true ocean-on-land.

 The sharks were seemingly enjoying the interaction too – there was one in particular that kept begging for attention!
 The aquarium staff was genuinely enthusiastic about sharing the ocean life with us, which made it even more engaging.

 And not only do we get excited about the ocean life, but we love seeing others, especially children, be captivated in wonder by the incredible sea creatures in front of them.
-(Not a surprise is it?
-That’s what we hope to do through our children’s books!)
+(That’s what we hope to do through our children’s books!)

 When you’re finished inside the aquarium, there are a few kid-friendly interactive exhibits on the deck outside, and a beautiful picnic area on the waterfront.
 Bring a lunch or just enjoy the beautiful view!